driskell/log-courier/docs/Configuration.md

 ### `"max pending payloads"`

 *Number.
 Optional.
-Default: 10*
+Default: 3*

-The maximum number of spools that can be in transit at any one time.
+The maximum number of spools that can be in transit to a single server at any one time.
 Each spool will be kept in memory until the remote server acknowledges it.

-If Log Courier has sent this many spools to the remote server, and has not yet received acknowledgement responses for them (either because the remote server is busy or because the link has high latency), it will pause and wait before sending anymore data.
+If Log Courier has sent this many spools to a remote server, and has not yet received acknowledgement responses for them (either because the remote server is busy or because the link has high latency), it will pause and wait before sending anymore.

 *For most installations you should leave this at the default as it is high enough to maintain throughput even on high latency links and low enough not to